 My greatest development strength is the speed and efficiency with which I solve problems and implement content.
 I am able to rapidly develop all kinds of work, whether prototype gameplay or robust scripting solutions and tools.
 As a designer, I maintain a strong holistic vision when developing gameplay, mechanics, and levels.
 I think similarly to a producer when managing the scope of what I contribute to and when collaborating with or guiding other departments.
 A strong-minded and independent thinker, I enjoy cooperation in planning, but I often find great pleasure in getting my hands dirty with rapid iteration.

-I'm particularly interested in the union between game design and storytelling, and so it is a personal goal of mine to contribute to strong narrative design into the games that I work on.
-As a writer, I possess a penchant for thematic structure, character writing, and world building, as well as technical writing as needed.
+I'm particularly interested in the union between game design and storytelling, and so it is a personal goal of mine to contribute to strong narrative design in the games that I work on.
+As a writer, I possess a penchant for story structure, strong themes, and world-building, as well as technical writing as needed.

 From childhood, I've always been enraptured with the creation of imaginary worlds, which transitioned into developing a variety of fictional fantasy settings and stories throughout my adult life.
 I currently run a D&D 5e campaign for which I've created an original setting, including a wiki of world-building and design notes.